Choosing a degree

 Bear in mind that although a particular degree may have a similar title at different universities, the content can vary considerably.
 Make sure you review what is on offer at each institution.

-Our Open Days are a great opportunity for you to meet current staff and students, find out about student life in Edinburgh and get a feel for whether the environment suits you.
+Visits and Open Days are a great opportunity for you to find out about student life in Edinburgh and get a feel for whether the environment suits you.